 Dealing with the language

 When your German is limited to “Ein Bier Bitte”, will only get you as for as the October Fest.
-However, for information or assistance with translation we can provide you with this help.
+However, for information or assistance with translation we can help

 Investing for the small landlord